Firearms Safety Courses

 What is the minimum age for a minor to obtain a PAL?

 Minors can obtain a minor's permit as young as 12 years old.
 This allows them to use a firearm with adult supervision but reduces the requirement to have a licenced individual within arm's length.
 They are basically given a longer tether from the licenced individual.
 The minor takes the same course as an adult.
 When they turn 18, they apply for a PAL and do not need to take another course.
 Unlike adults, minors are not allowed to challenge the exam.
 They must take a course.
-If the minor is interested in restricted firearms, they can take the course as a minor.
-They are not permitted to have a restricted licence until they are 18 so would send in the proof that they have completed the restricted course when they are applying for their PAL and will be issued a Restricted PAL at that time.
-Many minors choose to complete both courses at the same time.
-They cannot own any firearms until they turn 18 but are allowed to shoot them.
+If the minor is interested in restricted firearms, they must wait until they are 18.
+They are not permitted to have a restricted licence until they are 18.
+They cannot obtain a restricted licence but if they wish, they can take the course for interest reason.
+Once they turn 18, they can re-take the course at that time.
 In terms of safety, if the minor will be using restricted firearms, it is a good idea to have them take the restricted course so that they learn the safe handling of the firearm that they will be using.

 What are the different classes of firearms?